 Extend lettuce life.
 Store a piece of paper towel in your lettuce container.
 It will absorb the moisture that causes lettuce to wilt.

 Slice a potato in no time.
 Use that apple slicer in your drawer for making short work of turning a potato into wedges!

 Peel with a spoon.
 Ginger is very nubbly and difficult to peel.
 Use a spoon to gently remove the peeling from fresh ginger.

 Sample your meat.
 When you’re making a sauce, you can taste for seasoning as you go, but not so much with meatloaf or meatballs.
 If you’re trying a new recipe with your ground meat, fry a little bit on top of the stove so you can see if it suits your taste.
 Adjust seasoning if necessary!

 Keep your rinds.
 Don’t throw away your parmesan rinds.
 Save them in a bag in the freezer and add them to soups and stews for a great cheesy flavor.
 Simply add the rind 20-30 minutes before your dish is finished.

 Pre-freeze your meat.
-Make it easy on yourself when you’re slicing chicken, pork or beef for your stir-fry.
+Make it easy on yourself when you’re slicing chicken, pork, or beef for your stir-fry.
 Simply freeze the meat for a half hour or so before you cut it.
-Your knife go through the meat more easily when it’s slightly frozen.
+Your knife goes through the meat more easily when it’s slightly frozen.